junior-devleague/jr-devleague-unity-projects/schools/hta/2017/class-briefing.md

 ## Class Recap 8/31/17 1:45pm - 3:05pm
 Class started with recapping scene management and creating the Ui overlay.
 Students were having trouble with creating a UI text element and getting it to work.
 Took time to debug how to get the issue fixed.
 Next, went into switching scenes upon death, it was a harder concept to understand so some students needed extra help and time debugging errors.
 Didn't get to discuss projects, that will be saved for next week.
 Assigned week #3 blog on what kind of game you want to create.
 Zane has also agreed to be the project manager for the class and he will be presenting on a Game Development Document to the rest of the class.
 He will also be directing the groups and keeping them on schedule with their projects.

+# Week 5
+## Class Recap 9/5/17 1:45pm - 3:05pm
+We started on project kickoff today.
+We began with Zane presenting on the topic of the project and scope.
+This is a free-for-all project, feel free to design your own genre but be wary of scope.
+It MUST be functional and have some style.
+Students got into groups of two and created team names.
+Afterwards, Zane presented again on a GDD (Game Design Document), students brain-stormed and began making their own until the end of class.
+Tomorrow, we'll be doing a concept review along with showing them how to import prototype assets from the store such as cameras and such.
+By Thursday, GDD's should be finished and there will be another quiz.